 Review criteria and guidelines for the preparation of geotechnical reports for debris basins, landslide analyses, remediation, etc., are provided below.
 Nevertheless, judgment will be necessary as each site and project will be different.
-In addition to debris volumes determined for the hydrology sediment study, debris generated by the movement of landslides and debris flows expected to flow directly into the basins or impound area must be considered in the sizing of the basin.
-Debris generated by the movement of landslides and debris flows into canyons contributory to a debris basin may need to be considered in the sizing of the basin, depending on the proximity to the basin.
+In addition to debris volumes determined for the hydrology sediment study, debris generated by the movement of landslides and debris flows directly into the basins or impound area must be considered in the sizing of the basin.
+Debris generated by the movement of landslides and debris flows contributory to a debris basin may need to be considered in the sizing of the basin, depending on the proximity to the basin.

-The consulting engineering geologist, geotechnical engineer, and hydrologist must work together and provide input when calculating the volume of slide debris that could enter and impact the basin.
-In addition, they must demonstrate that failure of the slope will not adversely impact the ability of the basin to perform its primary function.
+The consulting engineering geologist, geotechnical (soils) engineer, and hydrologist must work together and provide input when calculating the volume of slide debris that could enter the basin and demonstrate that failure of the slope will not adversely impact the ability of the basin to perform its primary function.
 Landslide debris volumes must be accompanied by supporting data, complete analyses, and discussion.
-Once these additional volumes are adequately determined, Land Development Division's Drainage & Sewer/Water Section must be provided with the calculated landslide debris volume.
+Once these additional volumes are adequately determined, the Land Development Division Hydrology and Drainage Section must be provided with the calculated landslide debris volume.